gowthamreddy460/software-architect-and-design-/README.txt

-1. The firdt step is to install the django in the terminal and create a new directory to save the folder in new location.
+1. The first step is to install the django in the terminal and create a new directory to save the folder in new location.

 2. run the python server in the terminal to get the ip address to run the homepage.